AniaBieniecka/HabitTrackerTool/README.md

 # Description
-Application Habit Tracker Tool helps user to track their habits and motivate them by showing statistics and counting points for each habit realization.
+Application Habit Tracker Tool helps user to track their habits and motivates them by showing statistics and counting points for each habit realization.

 [Link to the application](https://habittracker.codingproject.hostingasp.pl/)